Richard Dutcher: The Prophet

 In 2003, Dutcher announced his most ambitious movie project to date: The Prophet, a biopic about the life of LDS Church founder Joseph Smith, based on a screenplay written by Dutcher.
 In a press conference held in Utah, Dutcher called the movie "the Mount Everest of Mormon filmmaking" and said that he planned to do "the bulk of the filming" in 2004 for a 2005 theatrical release.
 He also announced that both Val Kilmer and F. Murray Abraham had agreed to portray Joseph Smith and Gov. Thomas Ford of Illinois, respectively (depending on schedules).
 The budget of the movie was projected at more than $12 million.
 The movie was never made.

 States of Grace

 Dutcher's next film, States of Grace (also titled God's Army 2: States of Grace), was released November 4, 2005.
 This film follows a set of missionaries in Los Angeles caught in the middle of gang warfare.
-States of Grace received the highest percentage of positive reviews of any Dutcher movie, currently holding an 82% Rotten Tomato score.
+States of Grace received the highest percentage of positive reviews of any Dutcher movie.
 Wade Major of Boxofficemagazine wrote of the director, "Dutcher has joined the ranks of the very best independent filmmakers in the world."
 However, the movie was also Dutcher's lowest-grossing movie up until that time.
 States of Grace grossed $203,144 during its theatrical run, less than one-tenth the theatrical gross of God's Army.